A Fast and Model Based Approach for Evaluating Task-Competence of Antagonistic Continuum Arms: APPLICATION TO MODEL BASED DESIGN

 Antagonistic arms have been demonstrated to complete tasks that are difficult for McKibben- or bellows-only arms, but direct comparison of the task-competence of these arm designs has been difficult, especially over multiple tasks.
 In Fig. \ref{fig:antagonism_is_better}, we compare the wrench-hulls and absolute unattainability of an antagonistic, bellows-only, and McKibben-only arm over three task-shapes, each subject to 100 different task-loads.
 The task-shapes are each defined as a function of the node index ${}_{o}\rightgroupderiv{g}^*(i)$ and are shown in the figure.

 The antagonistic arm has the lowest absolute unattainability for the first two task-shapes, followed by the bellows-only arm, and finally the McKibben-only arm.
-Comparing the absolute wrench-hulls of each arm offers insights for why the antagonistic arm is more capable of the two: because the antagonistic arm combines extending and contracting actuators, its absolute wrench-hull is centered near the origin, and therefore more capable of enclosing requirement wrench sequences, which are also centered around the origin.
-The bellows-only arm may have a larger wrench-hull, but because it only has extending actuators its wrench-hull is only positioned in the positive reaction-force half-plane.
+Comparing the absolute wrench-hulls of each arm suggests why the antagonistic arm is more capable of the two: because the antagonistic arm combines extending and contracting actuators, its absolute wrench-hull is closer to the origin, and therefore better at enclosing requirement wrench sequences, which are centered around the origin.
+The bellows-only arm may have a larger wrench-hull, but because it only has extending actuators, its wrench-hull only extends to the positive reaction force half-plane.
 Likewise the McKibben-only arm, whose actuators can only contract, has a wrench-hull entirely with negative reaction-force.
 Passive actuator reaction forces do provide countering force, as noted in \cite{me_mocap}, but are strain-dependent and small in magnitude, while antagonistic countering forces are controllable via pressure and can be large in magnitude.

 On the third shape, the bellows-only arm has the lowest absolute unattainability, with the antagonistic arm a distant second.
 This is because the large curvature near the tip of the arm is difficult to attain with an antagonistic arm, which has higher stiffness.
-The bellows-only arm has lower stiffness (note the drooping for high downward loads in Fig. \ref{fig:enclosure_demo}D) and thus can better match the shape.
+The bellows-only arm has lower stiffness (see Fig. \ref{fig:enclosure_demo}D) and thus can better match the shape.